 Cost: Full weekend tickets including camping (£50 additional fee to add Sunday night camping as well): Adult tickets £145, Children’s tickets (6-15 years old) £50.00, (3-5 year olds) £20, (0-2 years old) free.

 Beyond the music: Deer Shed Festival is set in beautiful, rolling Yorkshire parkland offering both family glamping and camping options.
-Each year The Deer Shed Festival has a new theme and this year it’s Making Waves.
-Deer Shed Festival was our very first family festival last year and we had an unforgettable weekend!
-We’re so excited to return again this year.
+Each year The Deer Shed Festival has a new theme and this year it’s GENERATION XYZ.
+We’ve been to both Deer Shed Festival 8 and Deer Shed Festival 9.

 In addition to all the music on offer, there will also be kid friendly comedy shows, lots of sporty events, a science tent, theatre, workshops and cinema.

 We’ve written a post on 14 tips for making the most of your visit to Deer Shed Festival.